RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 - **Efficient RAG-based retrieval** with an in-memory vector store.
 - A **lightweight, CPU-friendly embedding model** for query similarity matching.
 - **Interactive chat interface** that tracks context for follow-up queries.
-- **Graph-Based Document Mapping (Exploratory):**
-  - Builds a graph where nodes represent documentation pages and edges represent semantic or topical relationships.
-  - Supports multi-hop reasoning by guiding the retrieval process through related content.
-  - In certain scenarios can complement embedding-based retrieval by providing explicit structural context.

-**Scenario:**

-A user inquires, "How do I configure MongoDB for Rocket.Chat?"

-**Graph-Based Approach:**

-1. **Graph Construction:**
-   - **Nodes:** Each documentation page is a node.
-   - **Edges:** Connections between nodes represent relationships, such as prerequisites or related topics.

-   For instance:
-   - **Node:** "Deploy Rocket.Chat"
-   - **Node:** "Setup and Configure"
-   - **Node:** "MongoDB Configuration"
-   - **Edges:** "Deploy Rocket.Chat" → "Setup and Configure" → "MongoDB Configuration"

-2. **Query Processing:**
-   - The system identifies the "MongoDB Configuration" node as directly relevant to the user's query.

-3. **Graph Traversal:**
-   - The system traverses to connected nodes to gather additional context, such as "Setup and Configure," ensuring comprehensive information retrieval.

-4. **Call Web Tool:**
-    - The system calls the web to fetch the latest docs page to generate an answer

-**Embedding-Based Approach:**
-1. The system identifies the top relevant doc sources based on the summary of stored pages
-2. The system calls the Web tool to fetch the latest doc
-3. Generate an answer

 ⏳ **Project Duration:** 90 hours (Small)